Eleanor Power

 This cycle of action building reputation shaping action may lock in otherwise similar people to vastly differing life outcomes.
 In particular, for the less well off the cycle may be vicious, perpetuating and exacerbating existing inequalities through its cumulative effects.
 Ultimately, then, her work is aimed at understanding the complex dynamics of social and economic inequality.

-Eleanor is an assistant professor in the Department of Methodology at the London School of Economics & Political Science.
+Eleanor is an associate professor in the Department of Methodology at the London School of Economics & Political Science.
 Prior to that, she was an Omidyar Fellow here at the Santa Fe Institute.
 Her PhD is from Stanford University, MSc from University College London, and BA from Brown University.